logzio/logz-docs/_source/logzio_collections/_log-sources/juniper-srx.md

   - security
 ---

-Juniper SRX is a firewall ...
-If you ship your Juniper firewall logs to your Logz.io Cloud SIEM, you can centralize your security ops and receive alerts about security events logged by Juniper.
+Juniper SRX is a market-leading firewall for networking solutions and data center hardware platforms.
+If you ship your Juniper firewall logs to your Logz.io Cloud SIEM, you can centralize your security ops and receive alerts about security events logged by Juniper SRX.

-Here are just a few examples for security rules written specifically for Juniper SRX and provided out-of-the-box by Logz.io's security team: .....
+Here are just a few examples for security rules written specifically for Juniper SRX and provided out-of-the-box by Logz.io's security team: port scanning activity detected, failed login attempt from a malicious address, and more.

 You can review the Juniper SRX resources in your Logz.io Cloud SIEM account, under the pre-configured [Juniper SRX security rules](https://app.logz.io/#/dashboard/security/rules/rule-definitions?from=0&sortBy=updatedAt&sortOrder=DESC&search=juniper) and search for the provided Juniper SRX [dashboards](https://app.logz.io/#/dashboard/security/research/dashboards?) to get you started.